The British DX Club

 ** When sending an email [at] should be replaced with the @ symbol.
 Email addresses are shown this way on our web site to deter spam.

 - Military Intelligence Museum DISC Chicksands, Shefford, Beds SG17 5PR.
 Includes the Intelligence Corps Museum which charts the development of British Military Intelligence along with the Medmenham Collection highlighting the important role of aerial imagery.
 Combined with this is the BRIXMIS Collection - telling the story of Intelligence gathering in East Germany at the height of the Cold War.
 Finally there is the story of Chicksands - including its use in the Second World War as a “Y” Service intercept station of Enigma Codes and its post-war USAF intelligence gathering activities up until the late 1990’s.
 Visitors welcome, BY APPOINTMENT ONLY.
 Free admission.
+Passport or photo driving licence will be required for admission).
 Tel 01462 752896.Military Intelligence Museum.

 - National Vintage Communications Fair (NVCF) is now held once a year in May at the Warwickshire Exhibition Centre near Leamington Spa.
 Not to be missed if you are at all interested in collecting vintage radios, TV, telephones, etc. - see the BDXC diary page for dates.
 NVCF web site

 - Bletchley Park, Sherwood Drive, Bletchley MK3 6EB - Britain's WWII codebreaking centre is well worth a visit.
 Newly restored buildings and exhibits reopened in June 2014.
 Open weekdays 0930-1700 (0930-1600 November to February).
 Tel: 01908 640404 or shop 01908 272684.
 Bletchley Park Trust

 Bletchley Park also hosts two separate museums which operate independently::